adaefler-art/codefactory-control/mcp-servers/github/README.md

 ### Server won't start

-**Problem**: Server fails to start with "GITHUB_TOKEN environment variable is required"
+**Problem**: Server fails to start with GitHub App configuration errors

-**Solution**: Set the `GITHUB_TOKEN` environment variable or ensure AWS Secrets Manager is configured correctly.
+**Solution**:
+- Set `GITHUB_APP_ID` and `GITHUB_APP_PRIVATE_KEY_PEM` environment variables for local dev
+- Ensure AWS Secrets Manager secret `afu9/github/app` exists and is accessible in production
+- Verify IAM permissions allow reading the secret

 ### Rate limit errors

 **Problem**: Getting 403 errors with rate limit messages

 **Solution**:
-- Use a GitHub App token instead of PAT for higher rate limits
+- GitHub Apps have higher rate limits than PATs (5,000 requests/hour per installation)
+- Installation tokens are repository-scoped and reset independently
-- Wait for the rate limit to reset
+- Wait for the rate limit to reset or use different repositories

-- Implement request queuing in your application
+### Installation not found

+**Problem**: "Failed to get installation for owner/repo"

+**Solution**:
+- Install the GitHub App on the target repository
+- Verify the app has access to the organization/user
+- Check that the repository owner and name are correct

 ### Permission errors